 - Include as part of the duplicating order:

 a) With Copyright Permission: a copy of the original acknowledgment of copyright.
 This should include the title of the publication, name of the holder of copyright, date of copyright, copyright symbol, and the publisher's identification.

-b) Without Copyright Permission: a copy of Pace University’s Certification of Copyright Permission Form (PDF).
+The Pace University’s Certification of Copyright Permission Form (PDF) must accompany the job submission.
 This should include the undersign, name of the documents to be duplicated, distinction of being sold or distributed for free, name of course, the date of the semester, date, name and title of requester.